scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 .. class:: abstract

    BLAS, LAPACK, and other libraries like them have formed the underpinnings of much of the scientific stack in Python.
-   Up until now the standard practice in many packages for using BLAS and LAPACK has been to link each Python extension directly against the libraries needed.
+   Until now the standard practice in many packages for using BLAS and LAPACK has been to link each Python extension directly against the libraries needed.
    Each module that calls these low-level libraries directly has had to link against them independently.

    Cython has existing machinery that allows C-level declarations to be shared between Cython-compiled extension modules without linking against the original libraries.
    The Cython BLAS and LAPACK API in SciPy uses this functionality to make it so that the same BLAS and LAPACK libraries that were used to compile SciPy can be used in Python extension modules via Cython.
-   Here I will demonstrate how to create and use these APIs for both Fortran and C libraries in a platform-independent manner.
+   This paper will demonstrate how to create and use these APIs for both Fortran and C libraries in a platform-independent manner.

 .. class:: keywords